General Chemistry · Unit 03

 3.8 Connecting Atomic Mass to the Mole

 One atomic mass unit (amu) is defined as exactly 1/12 the mass of a carbon-12 atom.
-This tiny unit bridges atomic and laboratory scales through Avogadro's number, the number of particles in one mole (mol).
-Notice how this section acts like a preview of mole chemistry rather than a full mole lesson.
+This bridges atomic and laboratory scales through Avogadro's number.
+This section is a preview of mole chemistry — the full lesson is in Unit 07.

 Key Constants 1 amu = 1.6605 × 10-24 g